lukereding/book_notes/notes_on_making_of_a_manager.md

 People that achieve the most put their concentrated effort into few, not many things.

 __Define who is responsible for what__.
-(Connection to the RUF book and the idea of transparency AFN accountability.)
+(Connection to the RUF book and the idea of transparency AFN accountability and Peter Thiel's management strategy at PayPal.)

 Treat big problems like a series of smaller projects.
 Create a sense of urgency.
 Ask people to commit to their goals / action items publicly.
 (Again, connection to RUF.)